AmrSaber/KV/README.md

 # Maximum history entries to maintain per key
 history-length: 15

+# Database definitions and their storage directories
+dbs:
+  default:
+    directory: /home/user/.local/share/kv
+  work:
+    directory: /home/user/.local/share/kv
+  personal:
+    directory: /home/user/personal-kv
 ```

-Both settings have sensible defaults.
+The `dbs` section is managed automatically — databases are registered when first accessed.
+You can also set a custom directory for any database (see `kv db set directory`).
+Both `prune-history-after-days` and `history-length` have sensible defaults.

 ---

 ## Data Storage

-Your key-value data is stored locally in a SQLite database.
-See DB location through `kv info`
+Each database is stored in its own SQLite file.
+By default, all databases live under your system's data directory.
+See the location through `kv info`.
+Custom directories can be set per database using `kv db set directory`.

-The database uses WAL (Write-Ahead Logging) mode for better performance and reliability.
-All data remains completely local—no network calls, no cloud sync, no telemetry.
+Databases use WAL (Write-Ahead Logging) mode for better performance and reliability.
+All data remains completely local — no network calls, no cloud sync, no telemetry.

 ---